 Why I used quinoa in this gluten free vegetable quinoa pilau recipe?

 - Cooks quickly; in as little as 10 minutes (if soaked overnight)

 - It’s considered a complete protein, containing all nine essential amino acids, that your body needs (a great choice for vegetarians and vegans)

 - Higher in antioxidants, relative to other grains (it’s actually not a typical grain)

 - Has a decent dose of healthy fats

 - High in fibre (to help you stay fuller for longer)

 Check out 5 facts about quinoa nutrition and how to cook with it on Eating Well.

 Love quinoa as much as we do?
 Then, you must try my quinoa mung bean salad.
 It’s refreshing, light and satisfying!
 Want to see me whip it up?
-Check out the video and subscribe to my youtube channel for more cooking fun in my desi~licious kitchen.
+Check out the video below and subscribe to my youtube channel for more cooking fun in my Desi~licious kitchen.